HarperFast/mqtt-getting-started/README.md

 ```

 This will:
-1. Launch all 6 subscribers in a tmux session (2x3 grid)
+1. Launch all 6 subscribers in background
 2. Test each of the 4 publishers sequentially
 3. Verify all subscribers receive each message
 4. Display a summary report